 -

 The Trouble with Hitchcock: did his onscreen mistreatment of women extend to real life?
-Many films had femmes fatale and icy blondes, constantly thrown in danger’s path Now #MeToo movement’s unblinking…
+His iconic films had femmes fatale and icy blondes, constantly thrown in danger’s path Not just Tippi …

 -